leandroberetta/right-lyrics/documentation/pipelines/minikube/README.md

-# Build and deploy in Minikube with Tekton Pipelines
+# Build and deploy in Minikube (DEV) with Tekton Pipelines

 Right Lyrics can be developed locally on Minikube deploying the services (and its related dependencies) using: